 Residents are required to write a paper of publishable quality or present a paper or poster at a national meeting.
 Although research is not required, residents are encouraged to learn about and/or participate in ongoing projects.

-Starting date on or abouot July 1.
-Expected weekly hours: 40.
+Applications deadline is February 1st.
+Starting date on or about July 1.

-- O.D. degree from an accredited program prior to the starting date
+- O.D. degree from an ACOE accredited program prior to the starting date

 - Successful completion of Parts I and II of the NBEO examinations